OjerDev/my-cka-workbook/helm_qus.md

 -====================

-2. Deploying thr new version :-
+2. Deploying the new version :-

 helm repo ls